Doing lunges can offer positive effects but you may not like them. Find out what alternatives to lunges can do similar things.

 8. Single leg presses

 The leg press is a weighted resistance exercise that is often done on the leg press machine.
-To do one single-leg seated leg press take the following steps:
+Take the following steps to do one single-leg seated leg press:

 - Adjust the machine for your requirements.
 Put the desired weight on the dedicated holders of the leg press machine.
 If you are not sure how much would be right for you, start small and build up from there.